Ethan13310/ECS/README.md

 // No Entity will be attached to the System. getFilter().excludeAll();

-// 'MyComponent' is no loger required or excluded. getFilter().ignore<MyComponent>();
+// 'MyComponent' is no longer required or excluded. getFilter().ignore<MyComponent>();
 ```

 #### System Events

 Systems are also subject to various events.
-You must overload the functions of the events you want to handle within your System class.
+You can overload the functions of the events you want your System to handle.

 Here's the list of the events that a System can handle :